NVlabs/GENMO/README.md

 ## 🚀 Highlights

-GENMO introduces a **unified generative framework** that connects motion estimation and generation through shared objectives.
+GEM introduces a **unified generative framework** that connects motion estimation and generation through shared objectives.

 - **Unified framework:** Reframes motion estimation as *constrained generation*, allowing a single model to perform both tasks.
 - **Regression × Diffusion synergy:** Combines the accuracy of regression models with the diversity of diffusion-based generation.